SanjitKumarRoy/isorc_artifact_evaluation/README.md

 Scripts are available to run all the experiments together as well as separately.

 ### A.8 Notes
-* In the output schedule, the *time step t* is the time between *t-1* and *t* (where *t = 1, 2, ...*).
+* In the output schedule, the *time step t* is the time between *t - 1* and *t* (where *t = 1, 2, ...*).
 For example, let start and finish times of a task in the output schedule are 1 and 7, respectively.
 In the Gantt chart representation, the start and finish times will be 0 and 7, respectively.

 * The IBM CPLEX supports both multithreaded and distributed parallel optimization.
 The implementation of CPLEX on multiprocessor system will be beneficial in terms of solution speed.